 - Browser plugin: Download the browser plugin, so that the tool is working in the background whenever you are typing into your chosen browser.

-- Desktop app: Download the desktop app and access the program without needing a browser open, so that you can use the tool with other programs.
+- Desktop app: Download the desktop app and access the program without needing a browser open, so that you can check your writing without the distraction of the online world.

 Here are the steps on how to use ProWritingAid:

 - Paste your writing into ProWritingAid, or type your text directly into it.

 - Study the reports generated to understand where your writing can be improved

 So what feedback does ProWritingAid provide, and how does this make you a better publisher?

 #4 – A closer look at the reports

 When you run a piece of writing through ProWritingAid, it analyzes it in over 20 different ways.
 You’ll receive automated feedback on the following aspects of your work.